erwindev/college-app-tracker-docker/README.md

 This project launches the different components of College Application Tracker.
 Currently, College Application Tracker has three components that need to be started for the application to work.
 They are:

 * Postgres Database with a "college" db instance
-* Nginx webserver that hosts the Angular2 artifacts
+* Node.js Application to deliver the Angular2 application
 * A Spring Boot application

 ## Starting the application